Benmont Tench: Other bands and solo career

+Recognition

+In 2024, Neil McCormick of The Daily Telegraph ranked Tench as the third greatest keyboard player of all time, calling him "the King of the Hammond in the contemporary rock era".

 Personal life

 In 1991, Tench married Canadian model Courtney Taylor.
 They divorced in late 1999.
 In 2015, Tench married his second wife, author Alice Carbone Tench.
-Their daughter Catherine Gabriella Winter was born on December 16, 2017.
+Their daughter was born on December 16, 2017.